*South Pas Back Then

 One evening during the holidays, our family would jump into our woody station wagon with a thermos of cocoa and some of us in pajamas.
 With the radio blasting holiday music, we were on our way to Pasadena's Christmas Tree Lane.

 After the slow car tour up the lane, we headed over to the Balian mansion in Altadena.
 This was a "get out of the car" stop.
 After sharing some cocoa, we headed to Hastings Ranch.
-Hastings was also a slow car tour with the exception of two homes side-by-side.
+Hastings was also a slow car tour except for two homes side-by-side.
 This was a must-stop.
 The owners of these homes must have worked for Disney.
-Every character was animated and well made.
+Every character was animated and well-made.

 On our way home, we headed south down Sierra Madre Ave to see the lights on St. Albans Drive.
 I always wondered how lights could be strung on such large pine trees.